Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunbeforeconfigurationisfinalized.md

 Instances are:
 * located by [assembly scanning](/nservicebus/hosting/assembly-scanning.md).
 * created just before the configuration is frozen.
 * created on the same thread that is creating the bus.
-Instances are created in the order they appear in the scanned types list as a result of the assembly scan.
 * created with [`Activator.CreateInstance(...)`](https://msdn.microsoft.com/en-us/library/system.activator.createinstance) which means they:
   * are not resolved out of an IoC container (even if they are registered there).
   * will not have any dependencies injected.
   * must have a default constructor.

-As instances are created `Run(...)` is called.
-These calls are made in sequence on the thread that is creating the bus.
+Once created `Run(...)` is called on each instance.
+These calls are made sequentialy on the thread that is creating the bus.
+The order of these calls is determined by the order of the scanned types list as a result of the assembly scan.

 Exceptions thrown by instances of `IWantToRunBeforeConfigurationIsFinalized` are unhandled by NServiceBus.
 These will bubble up to the caller creating the bus.